This is more about sensor modules, but I might add tips for devices later (e.g. aranet4).

 You can also just look at the TVOC data that this thing outputs and put two and two together:

-If you care about measuring actual CO2, these sensors are not just useless, but potentially dangerous if you’re basing your decision to wear a mask or not on the data they output.
-One’s perceived air quality is likely more accurate than these sensors.
+If you care about measuring actual CO2, these sensors are potentially misleading in a risky manner if you’re basing your decision to wear a mask or not on the data they output.
+If you’re on a budget, I’d suggest to trust your perceived air quality over these sensors.

 Quote

 Not all NDIR-based sensors are good as the automatic calibration algorithm is a key part of them functioning ideally.
 Unless you’re airing the room down to 400ppm regularly, something like MH-Z19 will randomly jump down to 400ppm if you leave automatic baseline calibration on (picrel), and calibration will drift if you don’t.
-And they suck for manually calibrating.
-I like the SCD41, SCD30 is good too.
+And they suck for manually calibrating. (not my image, but I had a similar experience, I just no longer have the data)

 SEN63C/STCC4/IKEA Alpstuga (Thermal Conductivity)